This article includes best practices for running a Split Synchronizer.

+This article includes best practices for running a Split Synchronizer v5.0.0.
 By default, Split’s SDKs keep segment and feature flag data synchronized as users navigate across disparate systems, treatments and conditions.
-Some languages, however, do not have a native capability to keep a shared local cache of this data to properly serve treatments.
+However, some languages don’t have a native capability to keep a shared local cache of this data to properly serve treatments.

 SDKs